thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-tutorial.md

 ---
-title: [Snowflake Partner Connect Tutorials]
+title: [ThoughtSpot Tutorials for Snowflake Partner Connect]
 last_updated: 3/9/2020
 toc: true
 summary: "Explore these tutorials to learn how to model your data after connecting to your Snowflake database."